crazyyy/MUSA/wordpress/wp-content/plugins/complianz-gdpr/readme.txt

 With some custom CSS this is possible, but we do not consider a cookie wall to be GDPR compliant, so it's not actively supported.
 We do, however, have the option to create a Soft Cookie Wall.
 Which blocks interaction with the website, but dismissing remains a possibility.

 == Change log ==
+= 3.2.3 =
+* Fix: missing retain data statement in privacy policy
+* Fix: missing translation strings
+* Fix: not registering strings from cookie translation for multilanguage environments
+* Fix: changed placeholder.html in blocked iframe source to "about:blank"

 = 3.2.2 =
 * Improvement: added option to unlink and customize the legal documents
 * Improvement: structure improvements to integrations code